sweattep/ancient_quotes/README.md

 >Preach an acceptable year

+>do this as one people speaking the same language

 >And everything they did is in written records.

 >Pursue some path, however narrow and crooked, in which you can walk with love and reverence.